 - You can change the sound of your drums to nearly limitless configurations without spending a penny more

-These benefits are especially great for beginners and people living in apartments or with family that wouldn’t be able to stand hearing the drums being played for hours as you practice.
+These benefits are especially great for beginners and people living in apartments or with family that wouldn’t be able to stand to hear the drums being played for hours as you practice.

 The Alesis Nitro Kit comes with a bass drum and kick pedal, 10″ hi-hat, 10″ crash, and 10″ ride cymbal.
 It also has four 8″ rubber pads, 1 snare and 3 toms.
 It’s basically the same setup as a 5 piece drum kit with an extra cymbal.